- Who is Piedmont Lithium?

 - Are you closing roads in the area?
 Where?

-- What is your timetable?
+- What is your schedule?

 - How much are you investing?
-How many jobs will there be?

 - What if I am interested to sell my land or my house?
 Who can I contact?

 You can contact our office in Belmont, North Carolina.
 Please call us ahead of time so we can schedule an appointment for you.
 Please call 704-461-8000.